Engineering

 Total retrieval latency on the same node: 25-30ms.
 Over a network to managed vector search: 100-400ms.
 Colocation cuts 90% of the read latency.

 The extraction write path runs async because users don't wait for it.
 The agent fires a background task after each conversation turn.
 Extraction latency of 0.5-2 seconds per turn has no impact on user-facing response time.
+Agents with large persistent memory stores benefit especially from sleep-time compute, which pre-fills KV caches during idle periods so queries skip the expensive prefill step.

 Deploying Mem0 with a Self-Hosted Embedding Model on Spheron